timo-drick/Multiplatform-Preview/README.md

 }
 ```

 You also need the plugin.
-Until it is published to the marketplace you need to build it yourself.
+It is published alread to the  marketplace so just search for HotPreview.
-Please see documentation in intellij project:
+If you want to compile it yourself please see documentation in the intellij project:
 [intellij-plugin](intellij-plugin/README.md)

-Sample project using the @HotPreview annotation:
+Here is a sample project using the @HotPreview annotation:
 https://github.com/timo-drick/compose_desktop_dev_challenge